Kkumarprajapati/WonderLust-major-project/README.md

 #### 4)Set the secret for your Cloudinary storage:

-   °Add a SECRET key to your .env file and set it to a secure value:
+   ° Add a SECRET key to your .env file and set it to a secure value:

     SECRET=your_cloudinary_secret